Injury Compensation Claims for Loss of the Sense of Smell

 Injuries that impair your ability to smell can have a marked impact on your day-to-day life.
 Loss of smell often goes hand in hand with loss of taste, although the two can occur separate of one another.
-If you have lost your sense of smell and this is the fault of someone else due to negligence, you may be entitled to claim compensation.
+If you have lost your sense of smell and this is the fault of someone else due to negligence, our team of specialist personal injury solicitors in Yorkshire may be able to help you claim compensation.

-Development of a taste or smell disorder can occur due to age, or relate to a condition (e.g. a nervous/ neurological condition) or an illness (e.g. Sinus infection).
-However impairment of taste can also befall through trauma to the head or from the exposure of certain chemicals.
+The Development of a taste or smell disorder can occur due to age, or relate to a condition (e.g. a nervous/ neurological condition) or an illness (e.g. Sinus infection).
+However, impairment of taste can also befall through trauma to the head and dome forms of brain injury, or from the exposure of certain chemicals.
 If you have had any issues with your taste senses and if third party negligence was at fault then compensation may be pursued.

 Loss of smell is medically known as anosmia, Impairment is usually the result of damage to the olfactory systems which is used to detect smell.